tinue/sharp-pocket-computer/pc1600-serial/README.md

 ### PC-1600: USB Serial Adapter

 The Sharp PC-1600 has a serial device built in.
-It uses fairly standard 5V logic, and can be interfaced with currently available FTDI adapters. hen using the original FTDI adapter, no additional logic chips or inverters are required.
+It uses fairly standard 5V logic, and can be interfaced with currently available FTDI adapters.
+When using the original FTDI adapter, no additional logic chips or inverters are required.

 These are the components that I used: